dafny-lang/dafny/docs/OnlineTutorial/Termination.md

 # Termination

 Dafny proves that all programs terminate.
-There are two potential sources of non-terminating (divergent) behavior: loops, and recursive functions and methods.
+There are two potential sources of non-terminating (divergent) behavior: loops and recursive functions and methods.
 Dafny employs a single technique for handling either case, *decreases annotations*.